StreamlabsSupport/Streamlabs-Desktop/README.md

 ## Razer Ripsaw & Avermedia LGP

 For the Razer Ripsaw, try to select `HDMI + Aux` as audio input for the HDMI video input which you can find via configure device.
-If this does not work, try the following down below;

-As of this moment users are able to successfully capture audio from the Razer Ripsaw by renaming the Streamlabs OBS executable to that of OBS Studio.
-Rename the executable name of Streamlabs OBS from `Streamlabs OBS.exe` to `obs64.exe`, found in installed location, which by default is `c:\program files\streamlabs obs\`.

 ## High CPU usage in Idle